 Atlas Copco is legally obligated to sell spare parts and services to mine in Western Sahara and all other mines owned by the Moroccan customer.

-Action Plan: Atlas Copco will schedule a stakeholder dialogue regarding the sales to the Western Sahara mine.
-The matter is complex both from a human rights perspective as well as from a business point of view, and the insight provided by participating investors and NGOs during the dialogue will be used to determine the way forward.
+The matter is complex both from a human rights perspective as well as from a business point of view, and the insight provided by investors and NGOs during the stakeholder dialogue has been used to determine the way forward.

 Western Sahara is a disputed territory in North Africa, claimed by both the Kingdom of Morocco and the Polisario Front, who administer the Liberated Territories as the Sahrawi Arab Democratic Republic (SADR).
 The United Nations recognizes neither Moroccan nor SADR sovereignty over Western Sahara.
 In the Moroccan administered territory, fishing and phosphate mining are the principal sources of revenue for the region.
 However, the United Nations Legal Counsel states that all foreign economic activity in Non-Self-Governing-Territories such as Western Sahara must “first, be for benefit of the people of those Territories; and second they must be carried out on their behalf, or in consultation with their representatives” .